 There are a lot of good restaurants in Animal Kingdom, one of the best being Tusker House, a character dining experience.
 Other good dining options are Yak and Yeti, Rainforest Café at the front of the park, and Tiffins, at the entrance to Pandora.
 Reservations are highly recommended- you can make them right from your My Disney Experience app, and it will save you time waiting for a table- which leaves you more time to enjoy the park!

 Another good tip is to utilize mobile ordering, which you can also do with the MDE app.
-Research ahead of time which quick-service restaurants offer mobile ordering in Animal Kingdom (Pizzafari and Satu’li Canteen are two that I know of), and instead of waiting in a busy line for your food, just order from your phone and pick it up right at the counter!
+Research ahead of time which quick-service restaurants offer mobile ordering in Animal Kingdom and instead of waiting in a busy line for your food, just order from your phone and pick it up right at the counter!
 I used mobile ordering in Pandora on my last trip, and it saved us so much time- definitely download My Disney Experience, and start looking up dining options in Animal Kingdom.

 5 – It’s Tough to be a Bug…Can be Tough!